 Newsletter & Blog

-As if all of that weren’t enough, I also publish a bi-weekly newsletter of timely cyber-security and privacy tips.
+I publish a bi-weekly newsletter of timely cyber-security and privacy tips.
 My goal is to keep it short and to the point, with links for you to dig further and learn more if you have the time.
 You can sign up for the newsletter here.
 When you sign up, you will receive my booklet Carey’s Top 5 Security Tips for free, as well as the first chapter of my book!
 I will never give our your email address to anyone else (privacy is sorta my thing).

-I teach a class on cybersecurity and privacy for everyday people as part of the Osher Life Long Institute (OLLI) program at Duke University.
+I teach a class on cybersecurity and privacy as part of the Osher Life Long Institute (OLLI) program at Duke University.
 I started teaching the class in spring of 2016 and now teach twice a year (fall and spring terms).
-There is no age limit but there is a small fee.
-The course is 9 weeks long, with 6 lectures and 3 “office hours” sessions.

 Carey Parker is the author of the book “Firewalls Don’t Stop Dragons: A Step-by-Step Guide to Computer Security and Privacy for Non-Techies”.
 He hosts a podcast of the same name, as well as a blog and a newsletter.
-He recently retired from a 28-year career in software engineering to focus on teaching others how to guard their devices and their data.
+He recently retired from a 28-year career in software engineering to focus on teaching others how to defend their digital devices and protect their personal data.

 Carey Parker was born and raised in Indiana, an only child who loved to tear apart his electronic toys and reassemble them in interesting ways.
 He began programming computers in middle school when personal computers were just starting to become popular.
 For years, these twin interests percolated until he attended Purdue University and he learned you could get paid to do this stuff – it was called Electrical Engineering!
 After obtaining a bachelor’s and a master’s degree in EE, Carey launched his career in telecommunications software development at Bell Northern Research (aka the “Big Nerd Ranch”).
-Over the next 23+ years, Carey wrote software for multiple companies, large and small, and lived in various cities across the southern United States.
+Over the next 28 years, Carey wrote software for multiple companies, large and small, and lived in various cities across the southern United States.
 In recent years, particularly after the Edward Snowden revelations in 2013, he became deeply concerned about computer security and online privacy.
 In 2014, he combined his passion for computers, cyber-security and fantasy novels with the long-time desire to write a book: Firewalls Don’t Stop Dragons.
 As of October 2020, Carey has retired from the rat race of the 40-hour work week and is now focused on educating as many people as possible about cybersecurity and personal privacy through his book, blog, podcast, newsletter, seminars, and public speaking.